10 Snake Species Native To Zimbabwe

 The common purple glossed snake (Amblyodipsas polylepis) is a fossorial burrower which usually only appears after heavy rains, sometimes under leaf litter near farms or a mango tree.
 This snake isn’t the fastest, or most venomous, but it might be one of the shiniest.
 It also has an iridescent sheen, reflecting back colours of the rainbow, like the sunbeam snake of Thailand.

-This snake rarely bites or lunges wildly.
+This snake measures up to 112cm, and rarely bites or lunges wildly.
 Instead, purple glossed snakes prefer to entrance their enemies.
 They hide their head and move their tail, which looks virtually identical, in a rhythmical pattern so that predators get distracted and attack the wrong thing.
 This isn’t a problem for us, as most humans aren’t hellbent on destroying a snake’s brain, but running far away before it can bite them.
 This species possesses venom, but its properties are barely understood.
 It’s assumed to be mild, possibly capable of causing swelling.

 Purple glossed snakes mainly prey on another underground family: the worm lizards, legless reptiles which look like snakes themselves.
 Species confirmed in their diet include Monopeltis luandae, Anchieta’s worm lizard, and Zygaspis violacea.